 Locking your suitcase doesn’t just make it more difficult for opportunistic baggage handlers or security officers to root through your stuff at the airport.
 A lock can also help hold your bag’s zippers together so they don’t work their way open while in transit, leaking socks and underwear all over the baggage carousel.

-You might also want to lock your bag if you’re staying in a hostel dorm room with strangers or while traveling on a crowded bus or train.
-Some travelers even lock their suitcases during the day at hotels to deter potential theft by housekeepers.
+You might also want to lock your bag if you’re staying in a hostel with strangers, or while traveling on a crowded bus or train.
+Some travelers even lock their suitcases during the day at hotels to deter theft by housekeepers.

 The Limitations of Luggage Locks